Lewis Fulbright:

 Hello Retirees,

-The TPWU Retirees Conference was held in San Antonio, Texas this past week June 1-4, 2016.
+The TPWU Retirees Conference was held in Killeen, Texas 06/2019.
 There were speakers from different organizations on subjects that benefited us as seniors and as everyday consumers.
-The first speaker, from the San Antonio food bank, spoke on "How to eat healthy on a budget".
-She even cooked a small and tasty meal for all attending the class.
-From the American Diabetes Association, Deirdre Murphy, made us aware of the different types of diabetes and a detailed list of things that can be done to control the disease once diagnosed.
-A CPR demonstration, presented by Byron Cady, was very informative.
+They spoke on "How to eat healthy on a budget".
+A CPR demonstration, presented was very informative.
 And a speaker from Texas Department of Aging & Disability pointed out the many services available under various departments that are there for those in need of them.

 Take care and enjoy retirement!

-The TPWU Retirees Conference was held in San Antonio, Texas this past week June 1-4, 2016.
+The TPWU Retirees Conference was held in Killeen, Texas 06/2019.
 There were speakers from different organizations on subjects that benefited us as seniors and as everyday consumers.
-The first speaker, from the San Antonio food bank, spoke on "How to eat healthy on a budget".
-She even cooked a small and tasty meal for all attending the class.
-From the American Diabetes Association, Deirdre Murphy, made us aware of the different types of diabetes and a detailed list of things that can be done to control the disease once diagnosed.
-A CPR demonstration, presented by Byron Cady, was very informative.
+They spoke on "How to eat healthy on a budget".
+A CPR demonstration, presented was very informative.
 And a speaker from Texas Department of Aging & Disability pointed out the many services available under various departments that are there for those in need of them.

 Take care and enjoy retirement!

-TPWU Educational Conference Retirees workshops in San Antonio, Tx.
-6/2016
+TPWU Educational Conference Retirees workshops in Austin, Tx.
+6/2018

 Dallas Area Local Retiree Chapter elected officers 05/18/2016.
 Left to Right: Collie Coleman, Beverly McCray, Barbara Burkhalter, Dorothy McClure, Lewis Fulbright, Cathy Wesley, Montique Boyd, RoseBrown, Bobby Edward.
 Not pictured Bobby Alexander